 The Two Wings of Confucianism: Uncovering the Roots of a Fracture

-This monograph is planned for my sabbatical leave during the 2025 calendar year.
-I've presented portions of this project to audiences at the University of Hawaii, the APA Pacific, and the University of Pennsylvania.
-Parts of the article below will likely provide the opening and closing sections for the book.
+This monograph follows on from my current book project, and will occupy me once that manuscript is complete.
+I've presented portions of the project to audiences at the University of Hawaii, the APA Pacific, and the University of Pennsylvania.

 Representative Publications